evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 The battery has a gross capacity of 101,5kWh and a net capacity of 98kWh, meaning you have a 3,5kWh buffer for protection.
 (3,4%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

+The [CLTC range](../../../../guides/understandingrange/cltc/) is 640 km ( miles).
+The consumption is 15.3kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 52 minutes, while a more common scenario of 10-80% would take 20 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 60%, resulting in an actual charge speed, including time loss, of 171kW.
 Each charge session would take 18 minutes and 12 seconds.